Joey Logano wins at Phoenix to earn 2nd NASCAR championship - WHIZ News

 Logano won the pole and was never really challenged on Sunday as his Ford led 186 of the 312 laps, and he was not the highest running title contender for only one lap.
 He’s the first Ford driver to win two Cup titles since David Pearson in 1968 and 1969.

-It is the second Cup championship for crew chief Paul Wolfe, who won with Keselowski in 2012.
+It is the second Cup championship for crew chief Paul Wolfe, who won with Keselowski in 2012 and admitted to texting rival Ford crew chief Rodney Childers for strategy advice during the race.

+“I was texting him throughout the race, ‘What are you guys thinking?
+What would you do?’”
+Wolfe said.
+“I have thoughts, but all the other crew chiefs might think something different.
+It’s good to have another perspective.
+There’s guys in the garage you can trust and there’s guys you can’t.
+I think Rodney and I have a great relationship, and I appreciate that.”

 Ross Chastain finished third in his championship race debut, and Christopher Bell was 10th in his debut.
 Bell raced hours after Joe Gibbs Racing learned vice chairman Coy Gibbs, son of the Hall of Fame team owner, died in his sleep at 49.